prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ...
 {% endhighlight %}

 The implementation of the latter option is up to the adapter, but the general premise should be the same.
-You would check to see if the `bidderRequest.gdprConsent.consentRequired` field is undefined and if so, set the derived value.
+You would check to see if the `bidderRequest.gdprConsent.consentRequired` field is undefined and if so, set the derived value from your independent system.
+Otherwise, you would use the publisher's value that was set in the `bidderRequest.gdprConsent.consentRequired` field.

 If neither option are taken, then there is a chance this field's value will be undefined on certain requests.
-As long as that acceptable, this could be a potential third option - though we recommend to set a default at that point.
+As long as that acceptable, this could be a potential third option.

 {% assign bidder_pages = site.pages | where: "layout", "bidder" %}